swiftlang/swift-org-website/server/index.md

 ## Swift Server Workgroup

-The Swift Server work group is a steering team that promotes the use of Swift for developing and deploying server applications.
+The Swift Server workgroup is a steering team that promotes the use of Swift for developing and deploying server applications.
-The Swift Server work group:
+The Swift Server workgroup:

 * Defines and prioritize efforts that address the needs of the Swift server community
 * Defines and run an incubation process for these efforts to reduce duplication of effort, increase compatibility and promote best practices